 Data Safe Haven

-For projects requiring advanced security, the Data Safe Haven (DSH) provides a controlled and secured service environment for undertaking research using sensitive data.
+For projects requiring advanced security, the Data Safe Haven provides a controlled and secured service environment for undertaking research using sensitive data.

 Guidance and useful links

 Authoritative guidance from the University Data Protection Officer is available from the Data Protection website: